-We expended \$1.5 million on operating activities during the first quarter of 2022 which is consistent with the prior year comparative.
-The majority of cash spent on operating activities during the quarter was on corporate salaries, annual fees paid to the Toronto Stock Exchange and the NYSE American Exchange and professional fees related to our annual regulatory filings with the American and Canadian securities commissions.
+We expended \$2.9 million on operating activities during the six-month period ending May 31, 2022 with the majority of cash spent on corporate salaries, annual insurance renewal, annual fees paid to the Toronto Stock Exchange and the NYSE American Exchange and professional fees related to our annual regulatory filings with the American and Canadian securities commissions.

-At February 28, 2022, we had \$4.8 million in cash and cash equivalents and working capital of \$4.3 million.
+At May 31, 2022, we had \$3.5 million in cash and cash equivalents and working capital of \$3.4 million.
 The Company continues to manage its cash expenditures through its working capital.
-Management has begun a review of the fiscal 2022 budget for cash preservation opportunities and has reduced cash expenditures where feasible, including but not limited to, reductions in marketing and investor conferences and office expenses.
-The Company's Board of Directors are considering taking all of their fees in shares of the Company in an effort to preserve cash and increase share ownership.
-The Company's senior management team are also considering taking a portion of their base salaries in shares of the Company to preserve cash.
-Management believes that these cost reduction efforts results in sufficient cash to fund the Company's operations for the next twelve months.
+Management continues to review the fiscal 2022 budget for cash preservation opportunities and has reduced cash expenditures where feasible, including but not limited to, reductions in marketing and investor conferences and office expenses.
+In addition, the Company's Board of Directors have agreed to take all of their fees in shares of the Company in an effort to preserve cash and increase share ownership.
+The Company's senior management team are also taking a portion of their base salaries in shares of the Company to preserve cash.
+Management believes that the combination of these cost reduction efforts results in sufficient cash to fund the Company's operations for the next twelve months.

 All project related costs are funded by the joint venture.
-Amber Metals is well funded to advance the UKMP with \$58.2 million in cash and \$53.2 million loan receivable from South32 as at February 28, 2022.
-There is sufficient funds at the joint venture to fund the previously announced budgets for the UKMP of \$28.5 million and the Ambler Access Project of \$15.4 million for fiscal 2022.
-Trilogy does not anticipate having to fund the activities of Ambler Metals until the initial contribution of \$145 million is expended.
+Amber Metals is well funded to advance the UKMP with \$52.8 million in cash and \$53.5 million loan receivable from South32 as at May 31, 2022.
+Subsequent to the quarter end, South32 paid the full balance of the loan, consisting of \$53.1 million principal and \$0.5 million interest, resulting in Ambler Metals having over \$100 million in Cash.
+There are sufficient funds at the joint venture to fund the updated budgets for the UKMP of \$26.2 million and the Ambler Access Project of \$15.4 million for fiscal 2022.
+Trilogy does not anticipate having to fund the activities of Ambler Metals until the current cash balance of approximately \$100 million is expended.

-Future cash requirements may vary materially from current expectations due to a number of factors, including foreign exchange denominated office related costs and insurance renewal costs.
+Future cash requirements may vary materially from current expectations.
 The Company will need to raise additional funds in the future to support its operations and administration expenses.
-Future sources of liquidity may include debt financing, equity financing, convertible debt, exercise of options, or other means.
+Future sources of liquidity may include equity financing, debt financing, convertible debt, exercise of options, or other means.
 The continued operations of the Company are dependent on its ability to obtain additional financing or to generate future cash flows.